floriangrundig/junit-karma-testrunner/README.md

 <pre>
 1.3-snapshot:
 * added maven-shade-plugin to the package phase to build an uber-jar which includes all required dependencies
+* important: reinstall karma-remote-reporter to get the latest version, which is now compatible to karma 0.12.x
 </pre>
 <pre>
 1.2-snapshot: